-The Northwest Adoption Exchange advises that you choose an adoption agency prior to reaching out to them.
+The Northwest Adoption Exchange advises that you choose an adoption agency before reaching out to them.
 They have more information on their site that lists agency information.
 With any adoption, you have to do your homework, particularly when you’re adopting outside of your own state.
-Some states require orientations prior to adoption and possibly even during based on the child’s needs.
+Some states require orientations before adoption and possibly even during based on the child’s needs.
 Furthermore, you should plan to read books and articles about topics relevant to the children you’re seeking to adopt.
 (Honestly, Adoption.com has an article about practically everything related to adoption, so this is a good place to start!)
 And while you’re educating yourself, the Northwest Adoption Exchange suggests you educate others—particularly those who will also be in your child’s life—about adoption.

 Like any other adoption, you first need a home study.
 Remember that this is something that they don’t offer, but if you need help in doing this, this is something they can help with.
-It is noted that in order to ask about a child on the Northwest Adoption Exchange site, a completed home study is required.
+It is noted that to ask about a child on the Northwest Adoption Exchange site, a completed home study is required.

-It’s also advised that you plan ahead and look into local schools that will fit your child’s needs, learn about therapists who can help with your child, and learn about support for your family following the finalized adoption.
+It’s also advised that you plan and look into local schools that will fit your child’s needs, learn about therapists who can help with your child, and learn about support for your family following the finalized adoption.
 Find adoption support groups in your state here.

 Remember, the Northwest Adoption Exchange is here to help you as they are eager to help the children on their site find a home.
 You can call them directly at 1-800-927-9411 or email them at firstname.lastname@example.org.

 The Youth Featured on the Northwest Adoption Exchange